CONSTRUCTED & RESTORED WETLANDS

 Everett’s Gateway Park

-Exciting improvements are coming to this park!
-A new boardwalk to bring people closer to the Malden River and the riverbank; and a wetland restoration project that will provide flood storage and filter pollutants.
-Stay tuned for engagement opportunities in the new year!
+Exciting improvements are happening at Gateway Park!
+A new boardwalk to bring people closer to the Malden River and the riverbank; and a wetland restoration project that provides flood storage, improves habitat, and filters pollutants.
+Subscribe to our eNewsletter for upcoming volunteer opportunities and events at Gateway Park.
+Volunteers help with planting, invasive species removal, picking up trash, and more!
+Check out the project webpage for more information.

 Reading’s Maillet, Sommes, and Morgan Land

 A big thank you to the Municipal Vulnerability Program for providing funding to construct this project!
-A new wetland will provide flood storage, filter pollutants, improve habitat, and provide amazing open space amenities to residents!
-Construction began in 2023 and should be completed by 2024.
-An overview and project updates are posted on the Town’s web site.
-Sign up here for email updates.
+Completed in 2024, a series of new constructed wetlands at the Maillet, Sommes, and Morgan land provides flood storage, filters pollutants, improves habitat, and has amazing open space amenities for residents!
+An overview and progress photos are posted on the Town’s web site.

 View past presentations: